KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 (Efficient in short term)
 (Effective in long term)

-Agile has fewer internal work products
+Agile has fewer internal work products (documentation)

 Design change in WF means more already-done work products changing